Resilient Land Program

 How was land assessed during Stage 1 of the Land Suitability Assessment?

-The NRRC received more than 300 expressions of interests from landholders across the seven impacted Local Government Areas.
+More than 300 expressions of interests from landholders across the seven impacted Local Government Areas were received.

 The first stage of the assessment process used the Department of Planning and Environment’s Land iQ.
 Land iQ is a world-first data platform that uses smart technology to rapidly but robustly assess land based on more than 100 data sets.